 She is now leading bariatric patients and bariatric candidates through massive mindset shifts to help them create lasting behavioral habit changes, emotional adjustments to lead happy and healthy lives by keeping the weight off and adjusting to the multitude of lifestyle changes that occur following bariatric surgery.

-Kristin is also a PhD candidate in Psychology, a certified coach, a licensed psychotherapist, a prolific writer and currently a contributor for The Huffington Post and The Master Shift.
+Kristin is also a PhD candidate in Psychology, a certified coach, a licensed psychotherapist, speaker, author of the book Bariatric Mindset Success: Live Your Best Life and Keep the Weight Off after Weight Loss Surgery and the accompanying Bariatric Mindset Success 3-month and 6-month Accountability Workbooks (all available on Amazon), a prolific writer and currently a contributor for Obesity Help, The Obesity Action Coalition YWM blog, The Huffington Post and The Master Shift.

 I’m just like you.